 Program Structure & Governance

-The majority of the instructors for the program are from the Department of Radiation Oncology, Department of Radiology, and Department of Physics at the University of Minnesota.
-Faculty members outside of Radiation Oncology and Radiology usually have graduate students in their own department’s graduate programs.
-Faculty are listed as active if they advise and support a student in the program at least once every five years or if they show active participation in the program by serving on student’s M.S. and Ph.D. committees at least once every five years.
-Classrooms for instruction are located either in University of Minnesota buildings or in the University of Minnesota Medical School – Fairview Hospital.
+The majority of the instructors for the program are from the Departments of Radiation Oncology and Radiology at the University of Minnesota.
+Faculty are listed as full if they advise and support a student in the program at least once every five years or if they show active participation in the program by serving on student’s MS and PhD committees at least once every five years.
+Classrooms for instruction are located either in University of Minnesota buildings or in the University of Minnesota Medical Center.
 Office space for students is provided in University of Minnesota facilities.
-Equipment required for laboratory courses is either owned by the University or is supplied by the University of Minnesota Medical Center – Fairview Hospital.
+Equipment required for laboratory courses is either owned by the University or is supplied by the University of Minnesota Medical Center.